Is the SIBO breath test the right laboratory test for you?

 These are important considerations, as:

 - 15% or more persons will produce methane rather than hydrogen with microbial fermentation of carbohydrates.
-Tests measuring only hydrogen will offer a “false-normal” result for these persons.5
+Tests measuring only hydrogen may result in a “false-normal” result for these persons.5

-- Although measuring glucose fermentation alone is considered to be more accurate than measuring lactulose fermentation alone in assessment of SIBO4, measuring both offers the most accurate assessment of gut bacteria status.
-Glucose is completely absorbed in the first section of the small intestine4, lactulose is absorbed in the later portion of the small intestine6 and large intestine.1 Measurement of both allows for assessment of both SIBO (in the small intestine), and carbohydrate malabsorption resulting in excessive fermentation in the large intestine.
+- Although measuring glucose fermentation alone is more sensitive (i.e., less likely to miss a diagnosis) than measuring lactulose fermentation alone in assessment of SIBO4, measuring both offers the most accurate assessment of gut bacteria status.
+Glucose is completely absorbed in the first section of the small intestine4, lactulose is absorbed throughout the small intestine, including the later portion of the small intestine6 and large intestine.1 Measurement of both allows for the most sensitive assessment of SIBO the first section of the small intestine; (slightly less sensitive) assessment of the later portion of the small intestine; and carbohydrate malabsorption resulting in excessive fermentation in the large intestine.

 - Fructose malabsorption, although poorly understood as related to digestive symptoms, has been demonstrated to relate to increased severity of IBS symptoms.1